 Maite sources all food locally and grows many products in the onsite organic garden, ensuring ingredients are always fresh.
 Dishes range from Patagonian specialities such as lamb, king crab and seafood, to traditional native dishes like wild mushrooms (Morchelas) from the Puelo Valley.

 Romantic Escape: The seclusion and tranquility of Barraco’s setting and the beautiful surrounding landscapes provide the perfect romantic escape for nature and adventure lovers.
 We arrange romantic excursions in Tagua Tagua national park; hiking along nature trails, swimming in crystal-clear lagoons and private picnics at the foot of hidden waterfalls.
 One of our favourite excursions is taking a boat trip to a remote lake beach for a typical Patagonian asado (BBQ) and Pisco Sours.
 There are also volcanic hot springs hidden away in the forest that your private guide can take you to by helicopter for a relaxing afternoon à deux.

 Sustainability: Barraco Lodge is proud to use green energy, always using organic and local produce.
 The lodge works in close partnership with local communities and supports local causes in conjunction with tourism.
 Sustainability is an important part of their operation and they are keen to share with guests their passion for protecting their natural surroundings.

 Part of a Journey: We’d recommend 3-7 nights at Barraco Lodge.
-Following this, fly south to Torres del Paine National Park in Southern Patagonia for spectacular hiking opportunities, or fly north to Chile’s Atacama Desert for a complete change in scenery, with equal opportunities for adventure and exploration.
+Following this, fly south to Torres del Paine National Park in Southern Patagonia for spectacular hiking, or north to the Atacama for lunar landscapes and desert expeditions.